 11.15.
-090 - ENFORCEMENT
+080 - Enforcement 090 - ENFORCEMENT

 - (A) Violation; criminal penalties.
+Any person violating any provisions of this chapter is guilty of a misdemeanor and, upon conviction thereof, shall be punished as provided in Chapter 1.03 of this code. - (A) Violation; criminal penalties.
 The County may enforce this ordinance through all lawful provisions set forth in State Law and the San Benito County Code, including but not limited to the prosecution of a civil action, including an action for injunctive relief.
 The remedy of injunctive relief may take the form of a court order, enforceable through civil contempt proceedings, prohibiting the maintenance of the violation of this Ordinance or requiring compliance with other terms.
 Additionally, failure to abate a notice of violation may also be enforceable criminally, to the extent allowed by the County Code and State law.
-However, notwithstanding the foregoing, violation of this Ordinance does not constitute a misdemeanor or infraction. - (B) Violation; public nuisance.
+However, notwithstanding the foregoing, violation of this Ordinance does not constitute a misdemeanor or infraction.

+- (B) Violation; public nuisance.
 Any violation of this chapter is unlawful and a public nuisance and shall be abated, eliminated and enjoined as provided in Chapter 1.03 of this code, and/or as may be allowed by State Law. - (C) Administrative citation.
 Any person violating any provisions of this article may be issued an administrative citation as set forth in Chapter 1.04 of this Code, except that notwithstanding Section 1.04.005, any nuisance as described in this chapter may be subject to an administrative penalty of up to one thousand dollars per day.
 The administrative penalty may be imposed via the administrative process set forth in Chapter 1.04, as provided in Government Code Section 53069.4, or may be imposed by the court if the violation requires court enforcement without an administrative process. - (D) Remedies; cumulative.
 Except as otherwise provided by law, the remedies for violation(s) of this Chapter shall be cumulative and not exclusive.
-Nothing in this chapter is intended or shall be deemed or construed to limit or impair the ability of the county, or any of its officers, agents or employees, to take any administrative or judicial action, otherwise authorized by law, to abate any public nuisance.

-11.15.
-100 - LIMITED IMMUNITY FOR EXISTING NONCONFORMING CULTIVATION SITES (EFFECTIVE SEPTEMBER 27, 2016 THROUGH DECEMBER 27, 2017).
+Nothing in this chapter is intended or shall be deemed or construed to limit or impair the ability of the county, or any of its officers, agents or employees, to take any administrative or judicial action, otherwise authorized by law, to abate any public nuisance. - 11.15.
+090 Limited Immunity for Existing Lawful Cultivation Sites (effective September 22, 2015 through September 21100 LIMITED IMMUNITY FOR EXISTING NONCONFORMING CULTIVATION SITES (EFFECTIVE SEPTEMBER 27, 2016 THROUGH DECEMBER 27, 2017).

-To allow the harvesting of any marijuana currently being cultivated as of September 27, 2016, and a reasonable amortization period for any current medical marijuana cultivation businesses existing in compliance with California State Law, this section sets forth limited immunity for alleged violations of subsections (A) of Section 11.15.040 or Section 11.15.050 for existing cultivation as set forth below.
+To allow the harvesting of any marijuana currently being cultivated as of September 22, 201527, 2016, and a reasonable amortization period for any current medical marijuana cultivation businesses existing in compliance with California State Law, this section sets forth limited immunity for alleged violations of subsections (A) and (B) of Section 11.15.040, or Section 11.15.050 for existing lawful cultivation as set forth below.